rocicorp/diff-server/README.md

 In other words, Replicant is [Causal Consistent](https://jepsen.io/consistency/models/causal).

 This is a powerful invariant to build on that makes reasoning about disconnected systems much easier.
-As we will see it also means that most types of what are commonly called "merge conflicts" just go away, and those that remain become easier to handle correctly.
+As we will see, it also means that most types of what are commonly called "merge conflicts" just go away, and those that remain become easier to handle correctly.